 If computers had instead been developed as specialized devices, each programmed to do specific tasks, then perhaps they’d be less vulnerable to attacks.
 In such an alternate history, says Wood, the damage from a hacker who commandeers a single-purpose device would be limited.
 Contemplating this alternate history might help inspire better security measures.

 “How can we create the security advantages of such an alternate history now without losing the advantages of our general-purpose devices?” he asks.
-To explore that question, Wood has invited representatives from tech companies, government agencies, and academic institutions to a mid-November working group at the Institute.
+To explore that question, Wood has invited representatives from tech companies, government agencies, and academic institutions to a November 14-15, 2016 working group at the Institute.
 The meeting, “Circumventing Turing’s Achilles Heel,” will focus on improving the security of computing systems having a specific range of functions that require continuous connection to the internet.

 Wood’s research interests have included the relationships between the structure and function of information processing devices, both natural (like brains) and artificial (like computers).
 This working group is an extension of those interests into computer security.